CARTAvis/carta-python/docs/source/quickstart.rst

     cb.close()

 .. note::
-    When you would like to reorder the layers, especially when the base layer (id = 0) is involved, it is more recommended to close the current color blending object and create a new one.
+    If you need to change the layer order involving the base layer (index = 0), close the current color blending object and create a new one.

 Saving or displaying an image
 -----------------------------